LukeSmithxyz/based.cooking/src/rye-bread-loaf.md

 ![Rye Bread Loaf](pix/rye-bread-loaf.webp)

 Rye bread is the national food of Finland.
 This bread is both traditional as well as delicious and serves great variation to the basic wheat breads.
-Make sure to prepare yourself by making rye based sourdough starter 4-5 days before baking and start the preparations 1 day beforehand .
+Make sure to prepare yourself by making rye based sourdough starter 4-5 days before baking and start the preparations 1 day beforehand.

 - 🍽️ Servings: 3 medium sized loafs